Atos20/Tic-Tac-Toe/README.md

 ## Context

-Tic tac toe, is a project that required understanding and use of classes to create a fully functional game using the cosole.
-This was challenging but helped me to deepening my knowledge in Object Oriented Programming.
+Tic tac toe, is a project that required the understanding and use of classes to create a fully functional game using the cosole.
+This was challenging but helped me to deepened my knowledge in Object Oriented Programming.
 This application is the last project of the first Module of Turing School of Software and Design.

 With no comps provided by the instructors, I created a `project bord` to organize, plan and keep track of the project's evolution.
 It was very helpful to make use the `milestones` and `issues` to make sure I was working to finish each iteration and have a clear vision of where I wanted to be at the end of the day.
 This has been mianly one of my biggest areas of improvement that I am making sure to practice daily.

-The goal of this project was to create a tic-tac-toe game between player1 and player 2.
+The goal of this project was to create a tic-tac-toe game between `player1` and `player 2`.

 #### Technologies used:
     * HTML